 - 1. Time limit/Plans

 - 2. Materials

 - 3. Boundary treatments

 - 4. Landscaping

 - 5. Landscape management plan

 - 6. Provision of parking and turning areas

 - 7. Closure of existing access on Vessey Terrace

 - 8. Details of gates to replace the rise and fall posts shown at the access

 - 9. Construction method statement

 - 10. Provision of cycle parking and shelter

 - 11. Surface water drainage interceptor

 - 12. Written scheme of archaeological investigation

 - 13. Construction hours

 - 14. Piling details

 - 15. Details of ventilation system to ensure appropriate indoor air quality

-- 16. Further noise assessment to consider terrace noise levels
+- 16. Details of the materials of the acoustic barrier

 - 17. Internal noise levels

 - 18. Details of any fixed mechanical ventilation or air conditioning plant

 - 19. Details of external artificial lighting

 - 20. Television reception study

 - 21. Contaminated land conditions

+- 22. Sustainable Homes Code Level 3

-- B. Failing completion by 23rd January 2015 of the above planning obligation, that the Head of Planning be given delegated authority to either refuse the application on the grounds that in the absence of such obligations the proposal fails to provide an appropriate level of affordable housing which is required to provide a balanced and well-functioning housing market and fails to secure the provision/maintenance of off-site public open space; or, if he considers it appropriate, to extend the period of time within which the obligation can be secured.
+- B. Failing completion by 17th March 2015 of the above planning obligation, that the Head of Planning be given delegated authority to either refuse the application on the grounds that without such an undertaking, account would not be able to be taken of a change in market conditions and a development that could have made required contributions would not do so; or if he considers it appropriate, to extend the period of time within which the obligation can be secured.